VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ### Example

-This is an example input file for unit testing which passes the test.
+This is an example input file for unit testing which will pass.
-`test.yml` is the test file which follows the syntax above and `alerts.yml` contains the alerting rules.
+`test.yaml` is the test file which follows the syntax above and `alerts.yaml` contains the alerting rules.

 With `rules.yaml` in the same directory, run `./vmalert -unittestFile=./unittest/testdata/test.yaml`.